alexbergsland/MMM-BirthdayCountdown/README.md

 ## Custom CSS

 I also like to change the looks of it.
-Add the following to ```bash MagicMirror/css/custom.css``` or create it if it does not exist.
+Add the following to ```MagicMirror/css/custom.css``` or create it if it does not exist.

 ````javascript
  .MMM-BirthdayCountdown .white {